airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/review-connection-timeline.md

 | x loaded records               | Number of records the destination confirmed it received.      |
 | xh xm xs                       | Total time (hours, minutes, seconds) for the sync to complete |

 While most syncs only contain a single attempt, a sync can sometimes fail.
 In the event of a failure, Airbyte will make several attempts to sync your data before waiting for the next sync to retry.
 You can read more about our retry approach [here](../../understanding-airbyte/jobs.md#retry-rules).
+If multiple attempts are used in a sync, you can open the logs to see individual logs from each attempt.

 Airbyte summarizes metrics in the sync summary across all the attempts in the sync.
 As a result, you may observe that the number of records extracted is higher than the number of records loaded if an attempt fails during the extraction process.
 A successful sync status means that all the records from the source have been successfully written to the destination.